OGGM/oggm/docs/faq.rst

 world with or without specific tuning or tweaking.
-Therefore, it does not attempt to replace (and even less compete with) these established ice dynamics models: it can be seen as a "framework", a set of unified tools with eases the process of working with many mountain glaciers at once.
+Therefore, it does not attempt to replace (and even less compete with) these established ice dynamics models: it can be seen as a "framework", a set of unified tools that eases the process of working with many mountain glaciers at once.

 There is a standard modelling chain in OGGM (with a mass balance model